uriyyo/fastapi-backports/README.md

 The backports are automatically applied when you import `fastapi_backports.apply`.

+> **💡 Note**: The `# noqa: F401` comment is needed to prevent linters from complaining about an "unused import".
+While the import appears unused, it actually applies the backports through side effects when imported.

 ### Manual Backport Control

 For more control over when backports are applied: